 I have come to realise the power of story - and since then it's been the challenge of getting through my fears, and more into my passions and desires for living through other people's stories, in a way that everyone can benefit from.”

-Luke plays the roles of Jack R Delany and John O’Dortley on the Sydney walking tour ‘The Bloke & The Larrikin’.
+Luke plays the roles of Jack R Delany and John O’Dortley on The Rocks Tour with ‘The Bloke & The Larrikin’.

 “Acting is my passion.
 I love telling stories and bringing a diverse range of characters to life.
 It's not just a way to express myself but it's also an emotional outlet.”